 The Federal Stafford Student Loan Program provides loans from lending institutions to students that are participating in the program.
-This loan requires a recommendation by the Financial Aid Officer and an application made to the student's lending institution.
+This loan requires an application to the student's lending institution.
 Students interested in the loan program should contact the Financial Aid Office for additional information, as rules and regulations are subject to change by the U.S. Department of Education.